jonbnewman/mobx-store-provider/docs/typescript.md

   user: types.optional(types.string, ""),
 });

-// Because types are not inferred, we have to explicitely define the interface interface IAppStore extends Instance<typeof AppStore> {}
+// Because types are not inferred, we have to explicitly define the interface interface IAppStore extends Instance<typeof AppStore> {}

 // This is a component which uses the AppStore